Black Bean Mexican Pizza (gluten-free, vegetarian)

 Truth: I wasn’t always the healthy eater that you see before you today.
 In highschool, I literally lived off of Taco Bell Mexican pizzas.
 As in, slight obsession.
 And all the money I earned from working at Blockbuster (my first job) was funneled directly to Taco Bell (and maybe Hot Dog on a Stick – ughhh, for reals).

-I haven’t had a Mexican pizza in years, so with Cinco de Mayo right around the corner, I thought it was time to recreate one of my old-time favorites, but put a healthy spin on it with this black bean, vegetarian Mexican Pizza.
+I haven’t had a Mexican pizza in years, so with Cinco de Mayo right around the corner, I thought it was time to recreate one of my old-time favorites, but put a healthy spin on it with this black bean, Mexican Pizza.
+It’s a great vegetarian recipe!

 The base of the Mexican pizza is my fave cassava flour tortillas (they’re so darn versatile).
 But if your body is okay with corn tortillas, feel free to use those as well.
 As you guys know, I’m not grain-free all the time, so I do indulge in corn tortillas every once in a while.
 My only suggestion is to splurge on organic corn tortillas, to steer clear of GMO corn and other nasties.